AcrossOneself/gitSummary/README.md

-# Getting Started with Create React App
+# Getting Started with gitSummary App

+This aplication displays git data summary.
+This is initial stage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).